-Reason 1: Education Shows Growth, Dedication and Commitment
+Reason 1: Education Shows Growth, Dedication, and Commitment

 In the modern job marketplace, more education typically equals a higher salary, as does higher demand, which typically goes along with an increase in technical knowledge.
 The bottom line is that education helps.

-Relatively recently, remarkable technologies have emerged on the business landscape.
+Relatively recently, remarkable technologies have emerged in the business landscape.
 Education continues to be the key to landing a prosperous career working with these technologies.
 In fact, the demand for technological skill sets is a driver of the economic value of contemporary education; along with higher skill sets comes higher salaries.